Tamworth Greyhound Stadium

-Tamworth Greyhound Stadium was a greyhound racing and speedway stadium in Fazeley near Tamworth, Staffordshire.
+Tamworth Greyhound Stadium was a greyhound racing and speedway stadium in Fazeley near Tamworth, Staffordshire, England.

 Origins

 The Drayton Manor Estate on the west side of Fazeley had existed since the Norman conquest of England and survived until 1929 when the Drayton Manor house was demolished.
 The grounds covered a large expanse and included deer parks, the large deer park to the north of the estate and below Long Wood eventually had a cricket ground in a small section just above Bourne Brook.

 The cricket ground came into existence after Sir Robert Peel laid out the first-class cricket facility including a pavilion and dance hall.

 Opening

 After the Second World War in 1946 Captain Arthur Westwood began the construction of a greyhound track on the site of the cricket ground as much of the estate was sold off.
 Access to the stadium would be from Lichfield Street/Watling Street.

 The greyhound racing started on 30 August 1947.
 The main area that had included the house and gardens was sold in 1949 and became leisure gardens which was the early form of the Drayton Manor Theme Park.
 The remaining parts of the estate were divided into farmland, a business park and a considerable amount of housing.